Trail Blazers vs. Lakers Player Props Betting Odds

 |3PM

-- He averages 0.2 fewer rebounds than his over/under on Sunday (which is 5.5).

-- Sharpe has dished out 2.3 assists per game, which is 2.2 less than Sunday's over/under.

-- Sharpe averages 2.3 made three-pointers, which is less than his over/under on Sunday (2.5).
+- Sharpe, at 2.3 three-pointers made per game, averages 0.2 less than his over/under on Friday.

 Get Sharpe gear at Fanatics!